OlegStotsky/321-ch/README.md

 `yarn run build-prod`

-Run tests to verify that everything if working smoothly:
+Run tests to verify that everything is working smoothly:

 `yarn test`